First Year and Pre-Major Program Faculty Biography

 Robert Farkasch earned his Ph.D. in International Relations and also holds degrees in Economics and Psychology.
 He has taught in a wide range of institutions, both online and in physical settings, and has won several teaching awards, including the ASUWB Teaching Award University of Washington Bothell in 2003.

 Brandon Finley holds a Ph.D. in Earth System Science from the University of California, Irvine and is currently a research associate and lecturer at the University of Washington Bothell.
 His research is focused on oxidation processes in the atmosphere and includes field work in Guam and Cape Verde.
 In addition to research, he enjoys teaching science and has five years of university level education experience teaching Earth science and chemistry.
-For the past year he has worked with other CUSP faculty members to improve the science education and the chemistry curriculum at UWB and served on the architecture committee during the planning phase for a new science building on campus.
+For the past year he has worked with other FYPMP faculty members to improve the science education and the chemistry curriculum at UWB and served on the architecture committee during the planning phase for a new science building on campus.
 He is currently working on a book detailing his experiences while doing scientific field work in Cape Verde.

 Diana García-Snyder is Part-Time Lecturer in Dance at the First Year Pre-Major Programs here at the University of Washington, Bothell.
 She earned a M.F.A. in Dance Research, Education and Choreography at the University of Washington in Seattle.
 Diana is Co-Founder of DAIPANbutoh Collective Dance Company and has performed internationally in Mexico, Canada, Cuba, Ecuador, Japan and Korea with renowned dance companies and choreographers, and for the past years as solo dancer in Japan and Korea presenting interactive-multimedia dance performances.
 Diana teaches, Dance for Health, ballet, modern/contemporary dance, and Butoh (a dance originally from Japan) as well as improvisation, video dance and choreography.
 She is a certified Pilates instructor and also teaches yoga. www.diana-garcia.com